MSc Business with Marketing Management with Advanced Practice

 This follows your group consultancy project during the first semester of your second year of Masters’ study.

 The content of the management report will be unique.
-The nature and scope of the area of your investigation will be defined and agreed in collaboration with the organisation you worked with on the group consultancy project and your University supervisor.
-The syllabus will include:
+The nature and scope of the area of your investigation will be defined and agreed upon in collaboration with the organisation you worked with on the group consultancy project and your University supervisor.

-In undertaking this project based module, you will critically reflect and evaluate upon organisational practices and their relation with academic theory, and in doing so, provide practical and actionable recommendations through an investigative management report.
+In undertaking this project-based module, you will critically reflect and evaluate organisational practices and their relation with academic theory, and in doing so, provide practical and actionable recommendations through an investigative management report.

 Please note that your tuition fees do not include the cost of course books that you may choose to purchase, stationery, printing and photocopying, accommodation, living expenses, travel or any other extracurricular activities.
 As a Northumbria University London Campus student, you will have full access to our online digital library with over 400,000 e-books and 50,000 electronic journals.

 The modules you will study do not require you to purchase additional textbooks although we recommend you allow an additional £150 for the duration of your studies should you choose to purchase any additional reading materials.